ultfsuraj/video_dub_sarvamAI/README.md

 1. Responsive (landscape mode recommended)
 2. Upload video (try Videos in DemoVideos folder (short vertical, long horizontal))
 3. Wait for video to be processed (language detection , transcript loading , audio extraction , translation loading , dubbed audio loading)
-4. You can change dub language, drag dubbed audio clips or resize from ends.
+4. You can change dub language, edit translated scripts and generate new dubbed audio for it, drag dubbed audio clips or resize from ends.

 ## Run in Local